shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ### Exercise 1: Kernel features
-__a) What is your current kernel version? and which kind of security mechanisms does it support to prevent or to mitigate the risk of stack-based buffer overflow exploits?__
+__1. What is your current kernel version? and which kind of security mechanisms does it support to prevent or to mitigate the risk of stack-based buffer overflow exploits?__
 __Solution :__
 - To check your kernel version use the command `uname -a`.